-40 Years Ago: Pete Townshend and Keith Moon Join Eric Clapton On Stage
+That Time Pete Townshend and Keith Moon Joined Eric Clapton Onstage

-From the “with friends like these” files, Ultimate Classic Rock tears a page from Eric Clapton‘s lengthy tour diary to look back on the night Keith Moon and Pete Townshend of the Who joined him on stage — and left Clapton with a toy ukulele broken over his head.
+From the “with friends like these” files, we tear a page from Eric Clapton‘s lengthy tour diary to look back on the night Keith Moon and Pete Townshend of the Who joined him onstage — and left Clapton with a toy ukulele broken over his head.

-If Clapton was bothered, he didn’t let it keep him from inviting the duo back the next night in Greensboro, announcing his first guest by telling the audience, “And tonight, for your pleasure or my pain, one of the two, the great Pete Townshend.”
+If Clapton was bothered, he didn’t let it keep him from inviting the duo back the next night in Greensboro, N.C., announcing his first guest by telling the audience, “And tonight, for your pleasure or my pain, one of the two, the great Pete Townshend.”
 Moon reportedly followed by forcing Smith out of his kit.
-Unfortunately, the trio didn’t make a habit out of playing on stage, but below, you can watch a 1989 interview with Clapton and Townshend — no ukulele in sight: